-2 - Present but insufficient (1 indicator)

-1 - Not yet sufficiently present (no indicators)
+- 2 Present but insufficient (1 indicator) - 1 Not yet sufficiently present (no indicators)

-The materials found in Wonders Grade 5 provide opportunities for students to explore how language functions work.
+The materials found in Wonders Grade 3 provide opportunities where students can explore how language functions work.
 This is reflected in the language learning options that accompany each lesson.
-An example is found in Unit 4 Week 5 of the daily lessons.
-Students are asked to discuss with a partner about a passage that was read.
+An example is found in Unit 5 Week 5 of the daily lessons.
+Students are asked to generate written text for a passage that was read.